StockNews Manual

 XI.
 Long-term holdability verdict

 Suitable as a 5-10 year compounder in a balanced book; the AI sleeve has a 5+ year runway minimum and the food sleeve has 10+ year runway.
+The thesis is not "ABF monopoly exists" (well-supported); it is "ABF monopoly can be monetized without damaging the moat" — that second clause is less proven and is the central caveat for serious sizing.

 XII.
 Section XII — Investment Scorecard (per MANUAL_en.md Part K.6)